 A man contacted me on Instagram yesterday, ” I saw your profile pictures and thought you were beautiful, would you like to have a relationship?”
 Oh, how this would have flattered me many years ago…

-Vance had this annoying habit of turning on the TV each morning, while I was sound asleep, and of course, the volume was on a high when it came on.
-The TV was in our bedroom, and every morning, I wanted to kill him…literally, seriously, no joke!
+In our first year of marriage, Vance had this annoying habit of turning on the TV each morning, while I was sound asleep, and of course, the volume was on a high when it came on.
+The TV was in our bedroom, and every morning, I wanted to kill him!

-I was furious, and I told him so, but he didn’t care, he kept doing it repeatedly day after day.
-I would threaten to burn his breakfast or something like that, but I think he just liked annoying me and snickered at my empty threats.
-He was like the big brother from your worst nightmare.
+I was furious, and I told him so, but he didn’t care.
+Vance kept doing this repeatedly day after day.
+I would threaten to burn his breakfast but I think he just liked annoying me and snickered at my empty threats.

-One morning I had had enough!
-I threw back the covers, stomped across our waterbed parting the red sea, jumped down, picked up the massive TV and dumped it on the living room floor with a bang.
+One morning I had enough!
+I threw back the covers, stomped across our water bed parting the red sea, jumped down, picked up the massive TV and dumped it on the living room floor with a bang.
 I think he may have made a comment that I was overreacting…

 That went over well!